hrlwells/wc2026-sweepstakes/README.md

 # Wedding Fitness Tracker

 A private 16-week wedding-prep tracker (the build to Sat 21 Nov 2026).
 Next.js + Supabase, deployed on Vercel.
-Every tap — check-offs, weigh-ins, run times, steps, notes — is saved to Supabase and loads on any device.
+Every tap — check-offs, weigh-ins, run times, steps, notes — is saved to Supabase and loads on any device..

 **Testing mode:** wide open, no login.
 Anyone with the URL and the app can read/write the single shared dataset.
 We'll add magic-link auth before real use..